ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterStrings/course.md

 Strings can be sliced using a built-in function _String.sub_ which takes three parameters:

-- an _offset_ describing the index of first character that will be copied
+- An _offset_ describing the index of the first character that will be copied.
-- the _length_ describing the number of characters that will be copied (starting from the given offset)
+- The _length_ describing the number of characters that will be copied (starting from the given offset).
-- the _string_ being sliced
+- The _string_ being sliced.

 The function _String.sub_ can be used as follows:

 ```
 const name: string = "Captain Rogers";
-const slice: string = String.sub(0 as nat, 1 as nat, name);
+const slice: string = String.sub(0n, 1n, name);
 ```

 ⚠️ Notice that the offset and length of the sub function are natural numbers.